MicrosoftDocs/appcenter-docs/docs/migration/auth/index.md

 # App Center Auth Migration Guide

-On xxx, we announced that we will be retiring [App Center's mobile backend services in preview](https://aka.ms/MBaaS-retirement-blog-post).
+We recently announced that we will be retiring [App Center's mobile backend services in preview](https://aka.ms/MBaaS-retirement-blog-post).
 What this change means for App Center Auth customers is that:

 - Auth Portal UI removed at the end of April 2020
 - Auth API/SDK deprecated at the end of April 2020